logoPostPlanify

 Buffer Trustpilot review page showing 2.1 out of 5 star rating from 93 user reviews

-Trustpilot: 2.1/5 (93 reviews) — Lower rating driven by complaints about customer support, scheduling glitches, posts not publishing, and sync issues with social platforms.
+Trustpilot: 2.1/5 (93 reviews) — The significantly lower Trustpilot rating is driven by complaints about customer support responsiveness, scheduling glitches where posts fail to publish, and persistent sync issues with social platforms.
+Multiple reviewers describe situations where scheduled posts silently failed without notification, leading to gaps in their publishing calendar.

 CoSchedule Reviews